 How will Netflix stop password sharing?

-Earlier this year Netflix explained that it will use data such as “IP addresses, device IDs, and account activity from devices signed into the Netflix account” to determine if a Netflix user is part of an account’s Household.
-If Netflix determined that the user wasn’t part of the household – and may be trying to break its password-sharing rules – it would ask them to verify their device.
-A one-time code would be sent to the account’s registered phone number or email address and the user would have 15 minutes to input the code or be locked out from Netflix.
+If Netflix determines that the user isn't part of the household – and may be trying to break its password-sharing rules – it will ask them to verify their device.
+A one-time code will be sent to the account’s registered phone number or email address, and the user will have 15 minutes to input the code or be locked out from Netflix.